daniela-hase/onvif-server/README.md

 ```
 If your RTSP url does not have a port it uses the default port 554.

+Your RTSP url may contain a username and password - those should not be included in the config file.
+Instead you will have to enter them in the software that you plan on consuming this Onvif camera in, for example during adoption in Unifi Protect.

 Next you need to figure out the resolution and framerate for the stream.
 If you don't know them, you can use VLC to open the RTSP stream and check the _Media Information_ (Window -> Media Information) for the _"Video Resolution"_ and _"Frame rate"_ on the _"Codec Details"_ page, and the _"Stream bitrate"_ on the _"Statistics"_ page.
 The bitrate will fluctuate quite a bit most likely, so just pick a number that is close to it (e.g. 1024, 2048, 4096 ..).

 Let's assume the resolution is 1920x1080 with 30 fps and a bitrate of 1024 kb/s, then the `config.yaml` for that stream would look as follows: